protesilaos/my-website/_interpretations/2022-07-05-xylina-spathia-on-the-rock.md

 Fate, here representing the world beyond the narrow confines of our subjectivity, always waits for us to approach Her.
 She will not take us by the hand.
-She leaves us to our devices: to discover self-love when we are left alone.
+She leaves us to our own devices: to discover self-love when we are left alone.
 It is at this point where the titular rock is introduced.
-As soon as others leave the scene, we pick a rock perhaps with the intent to hurl it at something in frustration.
+As soon as others leave the scene and we feel abandonned and lonely, we pick a rock perhaps with the intent to hurl it at something in frustration.
 The rock, however, holds more truths than we initially thought.
 It conceals a scorpion, which we couldn't have noticed before.
-What our frustration concealed, which we can interpret as egoism which prevents us from recognising the otherness in the world, is the castle built on this very rock.
+What our frustration obfuscates, which we can interpret as egoism that prevents us from recognising the otherness in the world, is the castle built on this very rock.
 What was once hidden is now rendered conspicuous.
-This castle is the home of all those "sailors" who were left alone to discover their self and the world within and around it.
+This castle a home to all those "sailors" who were left alone to discover their self and the world within and around it.

 These "sailors", those souls who ventured past the furthest places, can now listen to what fate is doing.
 They can hear how She tosses coins in